 On March 15, 2016 the Obama Administration announced that the Interior Department’s five-year plan for the Bureau of Ocean Energy Management would close much of the Atlantic to offshore drilling through 2022.
 This was a great victory, and in no small part a result of the hard work that climate activists like you from put in up and down the Mid-Atlantic.

-However, the victory was short-lived.
-On January 4, 2018, the Trump Administration released a new draft plan that would open up just about every U.S. shore for offshore drilling.
-The plan, released by the Department of Interior through BOEM, would open up just about every U.S. shore for offshore drilling.
+This victory was put at risk in 2018.
+On January 4 of that year, the Trump Administration released a new draft plan that would open up just about every U.S. shore for offshore drilling.

 - “Protesters rally against offshore drilling in Virginia Beach.”
 13 News Now.
 4/28/17